diegonti/MD_Simulation/paralel/scripts/README.md

-# Python Scripts for Statistics and Visualization
+# Python Scripts for Statistics and Visualization (in parallel)

 Here are all the scripts used by the program to compute the statistics of the output results and to visualize them.
+Its the same version as the one in `serial/` but now it used the builtin `multiprocessing` module to paralelize the work among cores.
+Its set up in a way that each core will take care of une obverbable data and make its correspondent plots and stats.

 ## `stats.py` :